coderrio/Coderr.Documentation/docs/index.md

 # Server documentation

-The server documentation show how you can install and configure OpenTrueError Community Edition, which is the open source alternative to our hosted solution OneTrueError Live.
+The server documentation show how you can install and configure codeRR Community Edition, which is the open source alternative to our hosted solution codeRR Live.

 There is also a section that shows you can write your own plugins for the Community Edition and the OnPremise commercial alternative.

 [Server documentation](server/index.md)

-# OneTrueError pipeline
+# codeRR pipeline

-Below is an illustration that shows the OneTrueError pipeline.
+Below is an illustration that shows the codeRR pipeline.

 It shows how an exception is handled from first detection to analyzing it in the server.
 Do note that all analysis services typically subscribe on the `ReportAddedToIncident` event, thus all analyzers will be invoked